A closed equation in time domain for band-limited extensions of one-sided sequences

 The ratios $ e_{\BL}/ e_d$ are decreasing further as the horizon $L$ is increasing, hence we omitted the results for $L>12$.
-By the same reasons, we omitted results with classical extrapolations applied directly to $x(t)$ instead of the moving average $\oo x(t)$, since the distance (\ref{err2}) is quite large in this case due the presence of the noise.
+Nevertheless, the results for large $L$ are not particularly meaningful since the noise nullifies for large $L$ the value of information collected from observation of $x|_{t\le 0}$.
+We also omitted results with classical extrapolations applied directly to $x(t)$ instead of the moving average $\oo x(t)$, since errors $e_\BL$ and $e_d$ are quite large in this case due the presence of the noise.

 Table \ref{simulation} shows that the band-limited extrapolation performs better than the spline extrapolations; some additional experiments with other choices of parameters demonstrated the same trend.
 However, experiments did not involve more advanced methods beyond the listed above spline methods.
 Nevertheless, regardless of the results of these experiments, potential importance of band-limited extrapolation is self-evident because its physical meaning: a band-limited part can be considered as a regular part of a process purified from a noise represented by high-frequency component.
 This is controlled by the choice of the band.
 On the other hand, the choice of particular splines does not have a physical interpretation.
-Figures \ref{fig-1} and \ref{fig-2} show examples of paths of processes $x(t)$ plotted against time $t$, their band-limited extrapolations $x_\BL(t)$, their moving averages $\oo x(t)$, and their spline extrapolations $\ww x_k(t)$, $k=1,2$, with $\nu=8$, $h=10$, $\rho=0.2$, $L=10$, and $c=(1,1,..,1)^\top$.
-Figure \ref{fig-1} shows piecewise cubic extrapolation $\ww x_1(t)$, with parameters $\O=\pi/2$, $N=50$.
-Figure \ref{fig-2} shows shape-preserving piecewise cubic extrapolation $\ww x_2(t)$, with parameters $\O=\pi/5$, $N=100$.
+Figures \ref{fig-1} and \ref{fig-2} show examples of paths of processes $x(t)$ plotted against time $t$, their band-limited extrapolations $x_\BL(t)$, their moving averages $\oo x(t)$, and their spline extrapolations $\ww x_k(t)$, $k=1,2$, with $\nu=8$, $h=10$, $L=10$, and $c=(1,1,..,1)^\top$.
+Figure \ref{fig-1} shows piecewise cubic extrapolation $\ww x_1(t)$, with parameters $\O=\pi/2$, $N=50$, $\rho=0.2$.
+Figure \ref{fig-2} shows shape-preserving piecewise cubic extrapolation $\ww x_2(t)$, with parameters $\O=\pi/5$, $N=100$, $\rho=0.4$.

 It can be noted that, since our method does not require to calculate $\w x(t)|_{t\le 0}$, these sequences were not calculated and are absent on Figures \ref{fig-1}-\ref{fig-2}; the extension $\w x(t)|_{t>0}$ was derived directly from $x(t)|_{t\le 0}$.